thomas-boom/ConverterBot/README.md

 2. Open ConvertBot.xcodeproj in Xcode.
 3. Build and run the app on your Mac.

-⚠️ FFmpeg Support: To support AVI conversion via FFmpeg, include a static FFmpeg binary in the Resources/FFmpeg folder.
-Make sure the binary is executable:
+> ⚠️ FFmpeg Support: To support AVI conversion via FFmpeg, include a static FFmpeg binary in the `Resources/ffmpeg` folder and make sure the binary is executable.

-Usage
+## Usage

-	1. Click Choose Media… to select a video or audio file.
+1. Click **Choose Media…** to select a video or audio file.
-	2. For video, pick the desired export format (MOV, MP4, M4V).
+2. For video, pick the desired export format: `MOV`, `MP4`, or `M4V`.
-	3. For audio, pick the desired export format (M4A, WAV, CAF, AAC, AIFF).
+3. For audio, pick the desired export format: `M4A`, `WAV`, `CAF`, `AAC`, or `AIFF`.
-	4. Optional: Toggle Compress for smaller file size and select video quality.
+4. (Optional) Toggle **Compress** for smaller file size and select video quality.
 5. Conversion starts immediately; monitor progress with the animated progress bar.
-	6. Once finished, the app notifies you and opens the converted file in Finder.
+6. When finished, the app will notify you and provide quick access to the converted file in Finder.

-FFmpeg Support
+## FFmpeg Support

-	•	AVI files are converted using FFmpeg.
+- AVI files are converted using FFmpeg when available.
-	•	Place the binary in Resources/FFmpeg/ffmpeg.
+- Place the FFmpeg binary at `Resources/ffmpeg/ffmpeg` (or `Resources/ffmpeg` depending on your bundle layout).
+- Ensure the binary is executable: `chmod +x Resources/ffmpeg/ffmpeg`.
-	•	The app automatically detects and uses FFmpeg for AVI files.
+- The app will detect and use FFmpeg automatically for AVI files.

-⸻
+---

-Contributing
+## Contributing

 Contributions are welcome!
-Feel free to:
+You can:

-	•	Submit pull requests
+- Submit pull requests
-	•	Report issues
+- Report issues
-	•	Suggest features
+- Suggest features

-⸻
+Please follow the repository's contribution guidelines when opening PRs.

+---

-License
+## License

 This project is licensed under the MIT License.
-See LICENSE￼ for details.
+See `LICENSE` for details.

-⸻
+---

-About
+## About

 Created by Thomas Boom — 2025